Retne01/Bonsai/README.md

 ![](./Pics/pic3.jpg)

 [Here is the BOM.](https://octopart.com/bom-tool/dQECSo9X)  All the parts are labeled on the board.
 I don't have a build guide put together right now but I have faith that anyone ordering this for themselves can figure out where the parts go on the board.
-Just make sure to get your diodes and MCU oriented right.
+Just make sure to get your diodes, MCU, and 4.7uF capacitor oriented right.

 ![](./Pics/pic4.jpg)